PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Expression Statements
   An expression followed by a semicolon.

+Extraction
+  def

+Extraction Operator
+  `>>`

 Falling Through
   When a program reaches the end of code block and just continues onto the next statements.
-Will be an error for a function if a return is expected, but permitted for `void`.
+Will be an error for a function if a return is expected but permitted for `void`.

 Floating-Point Numbers
   Numbers with a decimal point.
 Represented in code by the addition of `.0` to whole numbers.

 Floating-Point Number Types
   Float, Double, and Long Double.
-Floatig point literals are interpreted as `double` type unless the letter f or l is added as a suffix.
+Floating-point literals are interpreted as `double` type unless the letter f or l is added as a suffix.

 Flow Control
   Control of the sequential flow of execution.

-Fpr-Statement
+For-Statement
   def

 For-loop
   Common name for the for-statement.